© 2014 WebMD, LLC. All rights reserved.

 Acute sinusitis (sinus infection): Viruses, bacteria, or fungi infect the sinus cavity, causing inflammation.
 More mucus; nasal congestion; discomfort in the cheeks, forehead, or around the eyes; and headaches are common symptoms.

-Deviated septum : If the septum that divides the nose is too far too one side, airflow can be blocked.
+Deviated septum: If the septum that divides the nose is too far too one side, it can obstruct airflow in a nostril.

 Turbinate hypertophy: The ridges on the nasal septum are enlarged, which can block airflow.

-Physical examination : A doctor can look into the nose with a lighted viewer to see the turbinates, which may be swollen.
-She may press or tap on the face over the sinuses to check for pain.
+Physical examination: A doctor can look into the nose with a lighted viewer to see the turbinates, which may be swollen.
+They may press or tap on the face over the sinuses to check for pain.

-Sinus cultures : Your doctor uses a needle or endoscopy to take a mucus sample from inside your sinuses.
+Sinus cultures: Your doctor uses a needle to take a mucus sample from inside your sinuses.

 Antihistamines: Medicines that can reduce the nasal and sinus symptoms from allergic rhinitis.